 Transurethral Resection of Bladder Tumour (TURBT)

-Transurethral resection of bladder tumour (TURBT) is the endoscopic removal of tumours in the bladder.
-A resectoscope (a loop-cutting instrument) is passed through the urethra to cut the whole tumour down to its base.
+Under general or spinal anaesthesia, a resectoscope (loop-cutting instrument) is passed through the urethra.
+The whole tumour is resected down to its base.
 Biopsies are then taken from the base to see if it has invaded into the bladder muscle.
-Random biopsies are also taken from the rest of the bladder to exclude pre-cancerous areas (CIS).
-Accurate sampling is important as the subsequent treatment depends on the staging.The operation takes up to 1 hour.
-General or spinal anaesthesia is given and hospital stay is 3 to 4 days.
+Random biopsies are also taken from the rest of the bladder to exclude pre-cancerous areas (known as CIS).
 A catheter is inserted into the bladder after the surgery for irrigation and to prevent blood clots from forming.
-Additional chemotherapy e.g. mitomycin C is also instilled within 24 hours of the surgery to reduce any recurrence.
-As the bleeding can be excessive, any blood-thinning medication, such as aspirin or Plavix must be stopped 1 week beforehand.
+The operation takes up to 1 hour.
+Hospital stay is 2 to 3 days.

 - no blood transfusion ( < 3% chance )

 - no bladder perforation ( 1% risk )

-- no recurrences
+- no recurrences (70 – 80% chance)